The best gimbals in 2023

 The DJI app for both Android and iOS transfers footage from the Pocket 2 to your phone via either a wifi connection or a USB cable and then provides editing and upload tools.
 It makes getting videos up on social media or blogs quick and painless.
 And the editing software provides a fair amount of room for creativity.
 The wifi unit is available separately and clips unobtrusively to the bottom of the gimbal’s handle.

 The Pocket 2 is an excellent piece of gear for what it does.
 If there’s any downside, it’s that what it does is all it does.
 The footage is nice, and DJI makes some accessories like an external microphone and the aforementioned wifi unit.
 But there’s no upgrade path to a better sensor or different lens.
-For some people, this is exactly the type of tool they’re for.
+For some people, this is exactly the type of tool they’re looking for.
 Others will find it fun as a secondary shooter but might want to look for a separate gimbal and camera that each provides more professional features.

 Best for DSLRs: Zhiyun Weebill 2